bitnami/charts/bitnami/drupal/README.md

 1. Because the container cannot control the host machine’s directory permissions, you must set the Drupal file directory permissions yourself and disable or clear Drupal cache.
 See Drupal Core’s [INSTALL.txt](http://cgit.drupalcode.org/drupal/tree/core/INSTALL.txt?h=8.3.x#n152) for setting file permissions, and see [Drupal handbook page](https://www.drupal.org/node/2598914) to disable the cache, or [Drush handbook](https://drushcommands.com/drush-8x/cache/cache-rebuild/) to clear cache.

 ## Upgrading

+### To 8.0.0

+The [Bitnami Drupal](https://github.com/bitnami/bitnami-docker-drupal) image was migrated to a "non-root" user approach.
+Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
+From now on, both the container and the Apache daemon run as user `1001`.
+You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.

+Consequences:

+- The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
+- Backwards compatibility is not guaranteed.

+To upgrade to `8.0.0`, backup Drupal data and the previous MariaDB databases, install a new Drupal chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

 ### To 6.0.0